Soviet atomic bomb project: RDS-5

 RDS-5 was a small plutonium based device, probably using a hollow core.
 Two different versions were made and tested.

-RDS-6
+RDS-6s

-RDS-6, the first Soviet test of a hydrogen bomb, took place on August 12, 1953, and was nicknamed Joe 4 by the Americans.
-It used a layer-cake design of fission and fusion fuels (uranium 235 and lithium-6 deuteride) and produced a yield of 400 kilotons.
+RDS-6s, the first Soviet test of a hydrogen bomb, took place on August 12, 1953, and was nicknamed Joe 4 by the Americans.
+It used a layer-cake design of fission and fusion fuels (uranium-235, lithium-6 deuteride, and lithium-6 deuteride tritide) and produced a yield of 400 kilotons.
 This yield was about ten times more powerful than any previous Soviet test.
-When developing higher level bombs, the Soviets proceeded with the RDS-6 as their main effort instead of the analog RDS-7 advanced fission bomb.
+When developing higher level bombs, the Soviets proceeded with the RDS-6 concept as their main effort instead of the analog RDS-7 advanced fission bomb.
 This led to the third idea bomb which is the RDS-37.

 RDS-9

 A much lower-power version of the RDS-4 with a 3-10 kiloton yield, the RDS-9 was developed for the T-5 nuclear torpedo.
 A 3.5 kiloton underwater test was performed with the torpedo on September 21, 1955.